-We've been working on this section for years: The most often asked questions as
+We've been working on this section for years: dealing with the most often asked

-people are trying to determine whether or not they need carburetor work.
-This page is
+questions as people are trying to determine whether or not they need carburetor work.

-very general information.
-This link will take you to a page that's just a little bit more
+This page is very general information.
+This link will take you to a page that's just a

-specific.
 Please note, I'm told I use too many words when just a few will do.
-Have
+John Jenkins, who

 Unfortunately, diagnosing problems, particularly remotely, is like calling your doctor